 Number of on-site hours: 58 hours (56 hours on-site +2 exams hours)

 Number of hours of student work: 92

 Total hours 150

 4.2.
-Methodological strategies, teaching materials and resources
+Methodological strategies, teaching materials and resources each topic at the course website.

 In the teaching-learning process the following training activities will be held: